Identification- and many moment-robust inference via invariant moment conditions: Introduction

 The main obstacle in establishing the limiting distribution of statistics based on the CU objective function is that when the number of moment conditions increases proportionally with the sample size, the weighting matrix for the moment conditions is large-dimensional and does not converge to a well-defined object.
 As \citet[p.\ 689]{newey2009generalized} write for the instrumental variables (IV) model ``\textit{If the number of instruments grows as fast as the sample size, the number of elements of the weight matrix grows as fast as the square of the sample size.
 It seems difficult to simultaneously control the estimation error for all these elements.}" In the linear IV model, a recent stream of the literature circumvents this problem by changing the weighting matrix so that it depends only on the instruments, and not on the second stage errors as in the CU objective function \citep{hausman2012instrumental,crudu2021inference,mikusheva2021inference,matsushita2020jackknife,dovi2022ridge,lim2022conditional}.
 However, for nonlinear models, no such results are available, and existing theory requires that the number of moment conditions grows at a slower rate than the sample size, e.g.\ \citet{han2006gmm} and \citet{newey2009generalized}.

 In this paper, we focus on the CU-GMM objective function when the number of moment conditions increases proportionally to the sample size, similar to the many instrument sequences in linear IV models studied by \citet{bekker1994alternative}.
 We show how the difficulty posed by the weighting matrix can be circumvented when the distribution of the moment conditions evaluated at the true parameters is symmetric around zero, referred to as orthant symmetry by \citet{efron1969student} and as reflection invariance by \citet{bekker2008symmetry}.
-We discuss various examples where reflection invariance is implied by existing assumptions: a censored panel data model, median IV regression, linear IV with reflection invariant instruments or regression errors, dynamic panel data models with carefully selected moment conditions, and GMM-based tests for symmetry.
+We discuss various examples where reflection invariance is implied by existing assumptions: a censored panel data model, median IV regression, linear IV with reflection invariant instruments or regression errors, and GMM-based tests for symmetry.

 We show that under reflection invariance, the limiting distribution of the suitably recentered and rescaled CU objective function, and hence that of the AR statistic, follows from known results on the limiting behavior of bilinear forms by \citet*{chao2012asymptotic}.
-We propose a procedure that in finite samples produces narrower confidence intervals relative to those based on an asymptotic approximation that assumes the number of instruments to be fixed.
+These results indicate that the usual AR test will be conservative under many moments.
+We propose adjusted critical values that make the procedure asymptotically exact regardless of whether the number of moments is fixed or increasing.
 The results naturally extend to settings with clustered observations that in a linear IV setting were considered by \citet{ligtenberg2023inference}.
 For the heteroskedastic linear IV model, we also study the asymptotic behavior of the score of the CU objective function \citep{kleibergen2002pivotal,iandrews2016conditional,matsushita2020jackknife}.
 We derive a new central limit theorem for bilinear forms with an additional third-order term.
-The additional variance terms that enter under many instruments are negative, indicating that \citeauthor{kleibergen2005testing}'s (\citeyear{kleibergen2005testing}) score test will yield conservative inference.
+We provide a set of assumptions under which the additional variance terms that enter under many instruments are negative, indicating that \citeauthor{kleibergen2005testing}'s (\citeyear{kleibergen2005testing}) score test will yield conservative inference.
 We also provide a variance estimator that consistently estimates the additional variance terms.